 The Federal Historic Preservation Tax Incentives program encourages private sector investment in the rehabilitation and re-use of historic buildings.
 The National Park Service administers the program with the Internal Revenue Service in partnership with State Historic Preservation Offices.

-Generally, the tax credit is claimed for the tax year in which the rehabilitated building is placed in service.
+Generally, the cost of rehabilitation work must exceed the pre-rehabilitation cost of the building.
+Rehabilitation expenditures must exceed the greater of $5,000 or the adjusted basis of the building and its structural components.
+The amount of the tax credit equals 20% of the qualifying expenses of the rehabilitation.
+The tax credit is usually claimed for the tax year in which the rehabilitated building is placed in service.
 The owner must hold the building for five full years after completing the rehabilitation, or pay back the credit.
-During a 24-month period selected by the taxpayer, rehabilitation expenditures must exceed the greater of $5,000 or the adjusted basis of the building and its structural components.

 For example, Downtown Lima, Inc. renovated the former Pennsylvania Railroad depot in Lima, Ohio.
 Built in 1887, the building was closed in 1990 and fell into disrepair following a fire.
 The adaptive reuse project, completed in 2004, resulted in a full rehabilitation of the building’s Victorian detailing, which includes interior woodwork and elaborate corbelling.
 Following the Secretary’s Standards, a rear addition was added to house accessible restrooms.
 Today the structure is occupied by the Lima Utilities Department.
 Due to the listing of the depot on the National Register of Historic Places, Downtown Lima, Inc. could take advantage of a 20% federal historic preservation tax credit, totaling $842,250, for expenses related to the rehabilitation.

-Each year, the Department of the Interior approves approximately 1000 projects, leveraging nearly $4 billion annually in private investment in the rehabilitation of historic buildings across the country.
+Each year, the Department of the Interior approves approximately 1200 projects, leveraging nearly $6 billion in private investment in the rehabilitation of historic buildings across the country.

 Many states also administer historic preservation tax credit programs that can be combined with federal tax credits.
 Consult your State Historic Preservation Office for more information.